Home

 (PDF 1.1 MB, 10 pages).
 See also our Introduction for details of this theory.

-NDEs and consciousness: slides presented at 2009 IANDS Conference (San Diego, October 2009)
+NDEs and consciousness: slides presented at 2009 IANDS Conference (San Diego, California, October 2009)

 What NDEs tell us about consciousness